Sukumar Sen (linguist)

-Sukumar Sen (16 January 1900 – 3 March 1992) was an Indian linguist and historian of the Bengali literature, who was also well versed in Pāli, Prakrit and Sanskrit.
+Sukumar Sen (16 January 1900 – 3 March 1992) was an Indian linguist and historian of Bengali literature, who was also well-versed in Pāli, Prakrit and Sanskrit.

 Life

 Sen was born on 16 January 1900 in a prominent Kayastha family to Harendra Nath Sen, a lawyer and Nabanalini Devi.
 His hometown was Gotan, near Shyamsundar in the Purba Bardhaman district.
-Sen was educated at the Burdwan Municipal High School, Burdwan, 1917.
+Sen was educated at the Burdwan Municipal High School, Burdwan, in 1917.
 He obtained an F.A. in 1919 from Burdwan Raj College, then affiliated with the University of Calcutta.
-He received a divisional scholarship and earned first class honours in Sanskrit from the Government Sanskrit College in 1921.
+He received a divisional scholarship and earned first-class honours in Sanskrit from the Government Sanskrit College in 1921.
 He studied Comparative Philology in Kolkata, scoring the highest marks in 1923.
 Linguists Suniti Kumar Chatterji and Irach Jehangir Sorabji Taraporewala were his teachers.
 He received a Premchand Roychand Scholarship and a PhD degree.

 Sen retired from the university in 1964.

 Work

-He joined the University of Calcutta as a lecturer in 1930, where he served as a professor for thirty four years.
+He joined the University of Calcutta as a lecturer in 1930, where he served as a professor for thirty-four years.
 He became the second Khaira Professor in the Department of Comparative Philology after his mentor, Suniti Kumar Chatterji, in 1954.
 After assuming this title, the department attracted many scholars from India and abroad to study and conduct research.

 Sen was the first scholar to explore the Old Indo-Aryan syntax in his book, Use of Cases in Vedic Prose (1928), and Buddhist Hybrid Sanskrit (1928).
 He later analysed the syntax of Middle Indo-Aryan in An Outline of Syntax of Middle Indo-Aryan (1950).
 He contributed significantly to Bengali literature, addressing themes ranging from mythology, the Puranas and crime to horror.
 Sen's crime stories were compiled in the book Galpa Samgraha (2009).

 He published numerous significant articles and research papers.
 These include the Bangla Sahityer Itihas (5 Vol 1939, 1991), Bhashar Itibritta (1939, 1993), A History of Brajabuli Literature (1935), A Comparative Grammar of Middle Indo-Aryan (1960), Ramkathar Prak Itihas (1977), Bangla Sthannaam (1982), Bharat Kathar Granthimochan (1981), Bharatiya Arya Sahityer Itihas (1963, 1992) and Women's Dialect in Bengali (1923).

 Bhashar Itibritta is the first book in the Bengali language on Indo-Aryan and Indo-European historical linguistics.
 In this book, he postulated Jharkhandi as the fifth dialect of the Bengali language.
 His book Bangala Sahitye Gadya (1934) remains the best example of a systematic, stylistic description of the literary dialect of the language.
 The Etymological Dictionary of Bengali (in two volumes, 1971) is one of the largest works on historical etymology in any Indian language.
 Bangala Sahityer Itihas was also a monumental contribution.
 Rabindranath Tagore commended the book and wrote the preface.
 The English edition was published by the Sahitya Akademi in 1960.
 Pandit Jawaharlal Nehru wrote the foreword for this book.
 His autobiography was "Diner Pore Din Je Gelo" (The Days Pass By).